ccqpein/Github-API-CL/README.md

 ### Install ###

-This repo haven't deploy to quicklisp yet, but you can git clone to `quicklisp/local-projects` folder and `(ql:quickload "github-api-cl")`
+This repo have deploied to quicklisp yet, you can just `(ql:quickload "github-api-cl")`

 ### Read api.json file ###